-This is a list of my favourite money making ideas for teachers.
+This is a list of my favourite side hustles for teachers.

 Can’t read it now?
 Pin for later.

-This is an age-old classic.
-As a maths teacher, this is one I find that I get almost headhunted for.
+This is an age old classic.
+As a maths teacher this is one I find that I get almost headhunted for.
 My own students have asked if I will tutor them (obviously say no to these ones).
-But a lot of my colleges both past and present have done some tutoring work.
+But a lot of my colleages both past and present have done some tutoring work.

 Tutoring pays a good rate.
 Depending on the age/level of the child and your experience you can make an excellent hourly rate and it usually comes with repeat business.
 I once did some tutoring for a family where I tutored their two children back to back and they provided an excellent array of snacks.
 Great way to spend my Saturday morning while my husband was at work.